 Q: I noticed on some versions of Cosmic Ark, the TV Type switch flips the star background on and off.
 Were you aware of this?

-Rob Fulop: No. The star field was done because of a bug in the 2600 hardware.
+Rob Fulop: No. The star field was done because of a bug in the 2600 hardware (Ed.: The starfield pattern is the result of two different clock timings beating against each other INFO).
 Later models don't have this, so there may be some differences there.